Triple-Cheese Garlic Bread

 - In a medium vessel, combine the grated cheddar, Monterey Jack, Parmesan, mayonnaise, green onions, and salt.

-- Stir until a thick, homogenous lipid emulsion is achieved.
+- Stir until a thick, smooth mixture is achieved.

-- Apply the cheese emulsion evenly across the warm, toasted bread halves, spreading to the edges to seal the crumb.
+- Spread the cheese mixture evenly across the warm, toasted bread halves, spreading to the edges to seal the crumb.

 - Return to the 425°F oven and bake until the topping reaches a molten state, initiating an active "ooze and bubble," approximately 8 to 10 minutes.

-- Slice the bread into uniform wedges and serve immediately while the lipids are thermally active.
+- Slice the bread into uniform wedges and serve immediately while the cheese is still hot and bubbly.
 To maintain temperature for a crowd, wrap the bread loosely in aluminum foil.

 The Heart of the Table